Rome opera hires Gatti, who lost job over #metoo allegations

 The Berlin Philharmonic announced that Zubin Mehta will replace Gatti for the "Otello" performances.

 For several years, the Rome institution has been intent on improving its profile in a country where Milan's La Scala reigns supreme in the opera world.
-It suffered a hard blow a few years ago when maestro Riccardo Muti, weary of union disputes, abruptly ended his collaboration with Teatro dell'Opera di Roma.
+The theater suffered a hard blow a few years ago when conductor Riccardo Muti, weary of union disputes, abruptly ended his collaboration with Teatro dell'Opera di Roma.

 The theater's top executive, Carlo Fuortes said that hiring Gatti "will complete our plan to revive the Teatro dell'Opera di Roma."